Goldman CEO Solomon: New IPOs could create a 'virtuous cycle'

 The new fall lineup of IPOs, which also includes marketing automation software firm Klaviyo and German shoe maker Birkenstock, comes just in time for banks like Goldman that hope to end an extended dealmaking slump that followed a boom in 2021.

-Clients turned cautious about everything from the direction of interest rates to relations with China to the larger US economy, dampening the optimism needed to go public, buy other companies or take on more debt.
+Clients turned cautious about everything from the direction of interest rates to relations with China to the larger US economy, dampening the optimism needed to go public, buy other companies, or take on more debt.

 As dealmaking dried up, Goldman and other firms across Wall Street slashed bonuses and staff, announcing cuts of roughly 20,000 jobs since the end of 2022.